ppoiuy/spellcast-solver/README.md

 - Implement a gem tracker and net gem change in the generated word list.
    - Consider adding a toggle button for each tile under the existing buttons.
 - Warning text if no DL or TL multiplier set
-- Custom multiplier options for adventure mode cus look at that screenshot below lmaooooooooooooooo
+- Custom multiplier options for adventure mode cus look at that screenshot below lol

 ---